PureGrain/Grow_Node/README.md

 > ESP-12E NodeMCU Shield on STEROIDS for indoor gardening.

 ehh..
-Actually it's just a shield for a NodeMCU that I designed to use for a bunch of soil moisture sensors to keep track of multiple plants in my home using [Blynk Dedicated Server](https://github.com/blynkkk/blynk-server) in a [Docker](https://www.docker.com/products/docker-desktop) container running on my Desktop.
+Actually it's just a shield for a NodeMCU that I quickly designed (my first Fritzing to PCB Design) to use for a bunch of soil moisture sensors to keep track of multiple plants in my home using [Blynk Dedicated Server](https://github.com/blynkkk/blynk-server) in a [Docker](https://www.docker.com/products/docker-desktop) container running on my Desktop.
 [Get the container here](https://github.com/mpherg/blynk-server) In the process I also track the temperature and relative humidity using a DHT22 sensor.
 All parts are obtainable from Amazon and I will be sharing those links as I get time to put this read me together.
 There is access to all of the pins on the NodeMCU to add additional sensors for those who want to hack away and build something custom.

 OTA..
 YAY!!
 I also wanted to be able to update the nodes without having to unplug and bring them into the house each time.
 So, I decided to add in the OTA code using some existing libraries and code I found using Google, which will be tagged/linked later in the [Installation](#installation) section.